Footsteps from the Past V

 In 1662, the General Assembly of Virginia determined that any child born to an enslaved woman would also be a slave.[1]Relatively few women slaves during this period were runaways, and when they did run, they commonly escaped with their children.
 The mother-daughter relationship in the slave community during the colonial period was often the most enduring and cherished.[2]

-16x20 Fine arts print on canvas with gallery wrap.
+16x20 Fine arts print on canvas.
 Giclee prints are individually printed; purchase requests may take 2 to 3 weeks for delivery.

 © 2019 Suzanne E. Denion.
 All rights reserved.